 Shem was often associated in Jewish literature with the King and high priest, Melchizadek.
 Shem was also a son of Noah, and was on the arc.

-Shem and Noah were of course descendents of Seth, who was Adam’s third son.
-Adam’s second son, Cain, killed his first son, Abel, thus earning him “the mark of Cain” – this mark was interpreted by later Christians as black skin, which helped them to justify slavery and other maltreatment of Africans.
+Shem and Noah were of course descendants of Seth, who was Adam’s third son.
+Adam’s second son, Cain, killed his first son, Abel, thus earning him “the mark of Cain” – this mark was interpreted by some later Christians as black skin, which helped them to justify slavery and other maltreatment of Africans.

 You [the Pharisees] belong to your father, the devil, and you want to carry out his desires.
 He was a murderer from the beginning, refusing to uphold the truth, because there is no truth in him.
 When he lies, he speaks his native language, because he is a liar and the father of lies.